MykolaMorhunCR/web/README.md

      --------------------------------

  # SPIWEB 0402.
-AS User I can choose item I want to listen to
+As User I can choose item I want to listen to

  ### Steps:
  - Launch app